The Blackberry bRamble, a celebration of cycling in beautiful Lane County, returns to Amazon Park on August 7th, 2016.

 - 10 or 20 Mile Community Ride Starts 10:00 a.m.

-All rides leave from the Hilyard Community Center, 2580 Hilyard St., and end at Amazon Park.
-All routes will close at 4:00 p.m..
+All rides begin and end at the Hilyard Community Center, 2580 Hilyard St. All routes will close at 4:00 p.m..
 Beer, Blackberry Pie and Ice Cream will be available until 4:15 pm.

 Blackberry bRamble Post-Ride Celebration